Temporary Contract Not Renewed: Are You Entitled to Compensation?

 The notice must:

-• in writing be done (email, letter, WhatsApp are also fine)
+• in writing (email, letter, WhatsApp is also possible)

-• be clear (“we are not extending” or “we are extending”)
+• be clear (“we are not renewing” or “we are renewing”)

-Does the employer say nothing or only at the last moment?
+Does the employer say nothing or only at the last minute?

 Are you entitled to a transition payment?